All Episodes

 I, ladies and gentlemen, have been tracking the progress of Tropical Storm Dolly, which is soon to become a hurricane.

-It might reach a category two with 90 mile an hour winds before it strikes land in Texas.
+It might reach a category two with 90 mile-an-hour winds before it strikes land in Texas.

-But here's the problem.
+But here's the problem: you got a hurricane.

-It's gonna strike land.
+It's going to strike land.

-It's gonna strike America.
+It's going to strike America.

-It's gonna strike Mexico.
+It's going to strike Mexico.

-Got Al Gore out there saying things.
+Get Al Gore out there saying things.

-The hurricanes are worse.
+That hurricanes are worse.

 This is made to order for the global warming crowd.

-I know Fox has Shep Smith, I can send him in there.
+I know Fox has Shep Smith.

 But who?

-And NBC is gonna go.
+And NBC is going to go.

 He's with Obama.

-Katie's over there, she's not getting her interview until Thursday.
+She's not getting her interview until Thursday.

-I Il Rushbo have a solution for CBS.
+I. El Rushbo have a solution for CBS.

 I can't help the others.

-Charlie Gibson at ABC, who can they send over there?
+Who can they send over there?

 To the eye of the hurricane.

-CBS's got a mean little lawsuit going with old Dan Rather.
+CBS has got a mean little lawsuit going with old Dan Rather.

 And they might want to offer old Dan some goodwill.